SinghSuryaDeep/Agent-Observability-Langfuse/README.md

-# Observable AI Agent with Langfuse and Agents (BeeAI)
+# Observable AI Agent with Langfuse and BeeAI

 This project demonstrates how to build **observable AI agents** using the **BeeAI framework**, **Langfuse for observability and tracing**, and **IBM Watsonx** as the LLM provider.
 The agent is equipped with Wikipedia, DuckDuckGo search, and weather tools, and supports interactive conversations from the terminal.